Professional Development Staff

-Alyson Pou has been making installation and performance work for more than 20 years.
-With a background in visual art, dance and writing, her work combines movement, text and objects.
-She has performed, exhibited, and lectured at museums, galleries, art centers and colleges around the country.
-Pou’s work has been presented by Danspace Project at St. Mark’s Church, Performance Space 122, Franklin Furnace, The New Museum, Artists Space, Threadwaxing Space, Snug Harbor Cultural Center, Creative Time, Dixon Place, HERE and The Downtown Performance Festival.
-She is the recipient of a New York Dance and Performance "Bessie" Award as a Choreographer/Creator.
-She has received fellowships from the Virginia Center for the Creative Arts and the American Antiquarian Society, and has served on both organizations' artist advisory and selection committees.
-In 2006, Voice and Vision Theatre awarded Pou one of five ENVISION professional artist residencies at Bard College to develop her play A Slight Headache.
-She has received grants from Art Matters, Inc. and The Franklin Furnace Fund, a fellowship from the NEA Inter-arts Program and the Henderson Award for Poetry.
+Alyson Pou has more than 20 years of experience making installation and performance work.
+Utilizing a background in visual art, dance and writing, her work combines movement, text and objects.
+She has performed, exhibited and lectured at museums, galleries, art centers and colleges around the country.
+Ms. Pou’s work has been presented in New York by Danspace Project at St. Mark’s Church, Performance Space 122, Franklin Furnace, The New Museum, Artists Space, The Bronx Museum, Snug Harbor Cultural Center, Creative Time, Dixon Place, HERE, the LMCC Swing Space Program, Central Booking Gallery and The Downtown Performance Festival.
+Her installation Wherein' Fury Takes Flight... "the time of our silence is over" was on view through March 2013 at Aljira, a center for contemporary art.
+She is the recipient of the New York Dance and Performance Award (The Bessie Award) as a Choreographer/Creator.
+She has received fellowships from The Virginia Center for the Creative Arts and The American Antiquarian Society and has served on artist advisory and selection committees for both organizations.
+She received an ENVISION playwright residency at Bard College, awarded by Voice & Vision Theatre, and grants from Art Matters, Inc., The Franklin Furnace Fund for Performance Art, as well as a fellowship from the NEA Inter-arts Program, and the Henderson Award for Poetry.

-Pou has taught classes on the history of performance art and has led workshops and classes for multimedia performance production at NYU, Cooper Union and The New School for Social Research in New York City, and at Williams College and Smith College in Massachusetts.
+Pou has taught classes on the history of performance art and has led workshops and classes for multi-media performance production at NYU, Cooper Union, the New School for Social Research in NYC, Williams College and Smith College in Massachusetts.
 She was the Director of Programming and Public Relations at Creative Time, Inc. from 1985 to 1997.
-Pou has lectured extensively on temporary public art and the innovative projects that Creative Time presented.
-She has many years of experience as a grantmaking panelist for agencies including the New York State Council on the Arts and the NYC Department of Cultural Affairs.
+She has lectured extensively on temporary public art and the innovative projects that Creative Time presented.
+She has many years of experience as a grant-making panelist for agencies including The New York State Council on the Arts and the NYC Department of Cultural Affairs.

 Krista Fabian DeCastro, Senior Workshop Manager

-Krista Fabian DeCastro is an arts manager and producer specializing in international cultural exchange and festival and event production.
-Before joining Creative Capital in 2007, she served as Program Director of Robert Wilson’s Watermill Center, a summer retreat program for more than 100 artists from more than 30 countries in Southampton, New York.
-From 2001 to 2004, she managed the International Programming department at the John F. Kennedy Center for the Performing Arts, and manager of Africa Exchange, a program that supported collaborative exchanges between contemporary performing artists in the United States and Africa.
-She holds a BA from The New School and an MA in arts administration from Columbia University.
-She has studied at the University of Ghana, Legon, and at the Central European University in Budapest.
-She has guest lectured in international cultural exchange and international presenting at Duke University, Brooklyn College and the Marché des Arts du Spectacle Africain.
-DeCastro is co-author of African Artists in the United States: A Handbook for Presenting and Exchange.
+Krista Fabian DeCastro is a cultural manager specializing festival programming, events production, cultural development and international cultural exchange.
+She served as program director of Robert Wilson’s Watermill Center, manager of the international programming department at the John F. Kennedy Center for the Performing Arts, and manager of Africa Exchange, a program of 651 ARTS that supported collaborative exchanges between performing artists in the United States and Africa.
+She holds a BA from The New School and a MA in Arts Administration from Columbia University and has also attended the University of Ghana, Legon and the Central European University in Budapest.
+Krista has guest lectured in international cultural exchange and international presenting at Duke University, Brooklyn College and the Marché des Arts du Spectacle Africain.
+She lives in Chicago.